MannLabs/alphatims/README.md

 conda deactivate alphatims
 ```
 * **Python:** AlphaTims can be imported as a python package into any python script or notebook with the command `import alphatims` if the conda environment is activated with `conda activate alphatims`.
 An [exemplary jupyter notebook](nbs/example_analysis.ipynb) is present in the [nbs folder](nbs).

+## Under the hood

+A connection to the .tdf and .tdf_bin in the bruker .d directory are made once and all data is read into memory as a TimsTOF object.
+This is done by opening the sql database (.tdf) and reading all individual scans from the binary data (.tdf_bin) with the function `bruker_dll.tims_read_scans_v2` from the Bruker library.
+The TimsTOF data object stores all TOF arrivals in two huge arrays: `tof_indices` and `intensities`.
+This data seems to be centroided on a 'per-scan' basis (i.e. per push), but are independent in the retention time and ion mobility domain.

+Since the `tof_indices` array is quite sparse in the TOF domain, it is indexed with a `tof_indptr` array that similar to a a [compressed sparse row matrix](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format).
+Herein a 'row' corresponds to a (`frame`, `scan`) tuple and the `tof_indptr` array thus has a length of `frame_max_index * scan_max_index`, which approximately equals `10 * gradient_length_in_seconds * 927`.
+Filtering in `rt`/`frame` and `mobility`/`scan` domain is thus just a slice of the `tof_indptr` array when represented as a 2D-matrix and is hence very performant.
+Filtering in `TOF`/`mz` domain unfortunately requires to loop over individual scans with the function.
+Luckily this can be done with numba and with a performance of $log(n)$ since the `tof_indices` are sorted per scan.

+Slicing the total dataset happens with a magic `__getitem__` function and automatically converts any floating `rt`/`mobility`/`mz` values to the appropriate `frame`/`scan`/`TOF` indices and vice versa as well.

+## Future perspectives

+Precursor indices `quad_indptr` will be incorporated to complete the symmetry between instrumental components (LC, TIMS, quadrupole/collison cel, TOF) and acquired data.
+Note that `quad_indptr` are fully dependent on `frame`/`scan` indices, while all other coordinates can be considere orthogonal/independent, at least from a data accession perspective.

+Implementation of feature finding has not been started yet.